deusprogrammer/trinary-owasp-test/README.md

 		}
 	}

 The @Parameter annotations are not required, but if the parameter map key is different from the name of the field in your parameter object you must map them together.
 Otherwise the ParameterObject will assume that the key should match the field name.
-I also just wanted to note that I will be moving the marshalling of a parameter map into a ParameterObject into a factory design pattern rather than the constructor of said object.

 The @OWASPValidation annotation takes at minimum a storedPattern name or a one off regex pattern.
 The type will automatically be set to WHITELIST if you don't put anything else.
 The BLACKLIST type will currently only do a negative match (meaning that matching the regex pattern will cause a failed validation).
 However in the near future I will allow the BLACKLIST to take a list of stored regex patterns as well as a name for a stored list of stored patterns.